A Safer High Chair

 We were concerned that our sliding tray design wouldn’t provide enough space for the caregiver to comfortably place the child into the seat.
 We were also worried about the potential for our shoulder restraint to strike the child’s face or body as the tray was slid inwards.

-I needed a way for the restraint to move out of the way as the tray slides out.
+The restraint had to move out of the way as the tray slid out.

 Rack and Pinion Mechanism

-I came up with the idea for a rack and pinion mechanism as a way to couple the sliding motion of the tray with the pivoting motion of the shoulder restraints.
-This mechanism allows for a shorter sliding motion and also creates a wider opening for the caregiver to place the child into the chair.
+I decided a rack and pinion mechanism could couple the sliding motion of the tray with the pivoting motion of the shoulder restraints.
+This creates a wider opening for the caregiver to place the child into the chair.
 The restraint can then be comfortably positioned over the child as the tray slides in.

 Refined Model

-We prototyped the restraint system and fitted it to a purchased high chair instead of prototyping the chair itself.
+We fitted our restraint system to a purchased high chair instead of prototyping the chair itself.
 The rack and pinion were 3D printed.
-The two support plates were cut using a water jet, and the rest of the components were purchased from McMaster and machined.
-The tray is made of a birch plywood that was planed and sanded.
-Though the prototype is rough, it demonstrates our idea.
+The two support plates were cut using a water jet, and the rest of the components were purchased and machined.
+The tray is made of birch plywood.

 Results, Takeaways, & Next Steps